-The data involved are processed by the private company Incatro BV, operating under name of COUST acoustics (hereafter “COUST”), Nederzwijnaarde 2, 9052 Zwijnaarde, registered at the Crossroads Banks for Enterprises with number:
+The data involved are processed by the private company COUST Acoustics BV (hereafter “COUST”), Nederzwijnaarde 2, 9052 Zwijnaarde, registered at the Crossroads Banks for Enterprises with number:

 COUST is deemed as the processing controller in accordance with the GDPR, i.e. COUST oversees the correct processing of the data involved, and in the event of potential questions or in order to exercise your data protection rights, you can contact us at the aforementioned address, or with the data below.

 Tel: +32 (0)9 296 46 10

 - Are you visiting our website?
 In this case, we do not collect any personal data (such as IP-address), only data with regard to your visit will be collected.

 - Are you a client?
 We collect personal data such as your first and last name, address, telephone number, VAT number, and email.

 - Are you a possible prospect?
 We collect your email address.